maxivak/backup-remote/README.md

 * Run custom command on the remote server to create a backup archive

-* Specify command to run to generate archive file on the remote server
+* Specify command (or script) to run to generate archive file on the remote server

 * This command should create an archive file with filename specified in server_path option.